Skip to main content

 Package Your Projects #

 Use wheel packages to distribute the Python libraries that you create.
-Read the Python Packaging User Guide for an explanation of how to distribute software with wheel packages.
+Read the Python Packaging User Guide for an explanation of how to build and distribute wheel packages.

 You can also use wheel packages to share development tools.
 If you publish your Python application as a wheel, other developers can run it with uv or pipx.
 All wheel packages require an existing installation of Python.

-Avoid using wheel packages for other cases.
-Instead, package your Python applications in a format that enables you to include a copy of the required version of Python as well as your code and the dependencies.
-This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.
+For all other cases, package your applications in a format that includes a copy of the required version of Python as well as your code and the dependencies.
+This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.
+You can package applications either in container images or as executable files.

-Use OCI container images to package applications that provide a network service, such as a Web application.
-You can build container images with buildah, Docker and other tools.
-Consider using the official Python container image as the base when you build images for your application.
+Use container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
+You can build OCI container images with Docker, buildah and other tools.
+OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
+Consider using the official Python container image as the base image for your application container images.

-Use PyInstaller to publish desktop and command-line applications as a single executable file.
-Each PyInstaller file includes a copy of Python, along with your code and the required dependencies.
+Use PyInstaller or Nuitka to publish desktop and command-line applications as a single executable file.
+Each executable file includes a copy of Python, along with your code and the required dependencies.
+Each executable will only run on the type of operating system and CPU that it was compiled to use.
+For example, an executable for Windows on Intel-compatible machines will not run on macOS.

 Requirements files: If you use requirements files to build or deploy projects then configure your tools to use hashes.